KasperRagnar/DevOps_Bootcamp-Module_7/README.md

 this is used so the database UI can connect to the database `set PMA_PORT=`

-This is the ip address or hostname of the server hosting this application `set HOST_SERVER=`

 This is the ip address and port to your private docker repository (Eg. 8.8.8.8:1234) `set PRIVATE_REPO_ADDRESS=`